 ART EDUCATION.
 The most exciting of my 5 years at art college was the first one at Dartington Hall Arts Centre in Devon, before returning to Scotland.

 After three years at Edinburgh College of Art, I got married and went to live in Angus, transferring to the Duncan of Jordonstone, Dundee for the diploma year.

 In those days my work was very different, large, loose oils and other media.
 Now I prefer watercolours, often with mixed media and the pictures have become smaller and easier to travel with.

-She loves to paint outside, especially in warm climates abroad, where curious trees and exotic plants and gardens are favourite subjects.
-At home landscapes and coastal sketches inspire her, sometimes with the welcome addition of an animal, bird or person wandering into view.
+I love to paint outside, especially in a warm climate abroad, where curious trees, exotic plants and gardens are favourite subjects.
+At home, landscapes and coastal sketches and flowers inspire me, sometimes with the welcome addition of an animal, bird or person wandering into view.